MolBIFFM/diana/README.md

 ```

 In the interest of supporting different averages and network analysis of
-comparable quantitative proteomics data without site-specificity, the
+comparable quantitative data without site-specificity, the organization of
-organization of measurements by modification site is optional.
+measurements by modification site is optional.

 ```mermaid
 flowchart